kerciomonteiro/Zabbix/docs/manual-service-principal-setup.md

 **Region Setting**: All deployments are configured for **East US (eastus)** region.

 If AZD continues to fail, the workflow will automatically use the Azure CLI fallback method.

+### Error: "WARNING: You must be logged into Azure perform this action" (AZD)

+This error occurs when Azure Developer CLI (AZD) cannot authenticate in the GitHub Actions environment, even though Azure CLI is already authenticated.

+**Root Cause**: AZD and Azure CLI use separate authentication contexts in GitHub Actions.
+AZD tries to perform interactive browser-based authentication which is not possible in a CI/CD environment.

+**Solution**: The workflow automatically handles this by:

+1. **Detection**: Monitors for AZD authentication issues
+2. **Automatic Fallback**: Switches to Azure CLI direct Bicep deployment
+3. **Same Result**: Provides identical infrastructure deployment without AZD

+**Why This Happens**:
+- AZD requires separate authentication from Azure CLI
+- GitHub Actions runners can't perform interactive browser authentication
+- Service principal authentication works differently between AZD and Azure CLI

+**Current Behavior**:
+- Workflow attempts AZD installation and configuration
+- If AZD authentication fails, automatically uses Azure CLI
+- Final result is identical infrastructure deployment
+- No manual intervention required

+**Manual Resolution** (if needed):
+1. Re-run the workflow (it will use Azure CLI fallback)
+2. The fallback method is actually more reliable for CI/CD environments